krig/site/content/about.md

 If, after all, you do know me, it may be from such features as

 * [Kodsnack](http://kodsnack.se) - A coding podcast in swedish
-* [crmsh](https://crmsh.github.io) - A cluster command line shell
-* [Hawk](https://hawk-ui.github.io) - A cluster web interface
-* [World in Conflict](https://en.wikipedia.org/wiki/World_in_Conflict) - A real-time strategy game
-* [github.com/krig](https://github.com/krig) - Other random source code I've put on Github
+* [github.com/krig](https://github.com/krig) - Random source code I've put on GitHub

-This site is not a regular blog.
-I have tried to make that happen, but let's face it.
-Blogs are dead.

-I do have a [tumblr](http://koru.se) which I update roughly once per year, and a [twitter](https://twitter.com/iskrig) account which I can't seem to get rid of.